TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Setup/Git/Index.rst

 *-- optional*

-The pre-commit hook runs on Linux and MacOS, not on Windows.
+The pre-commit hook runs on Linux and MacOS.
+To use the pre-commit hook on Windows you can use a tool like the `Git BASH <https://gitforwindows.org/>`__.

 Activate the hook by copying the sample file to :file:`.git/hooks/pre-commit`::